alexgmitchell/AlanGetsHitched/theday.md

 **20.00:  Dancing until the early hours!**

-## Speeches, songs & games (and a bit more about this Danish tradition)
+### Speeches, songs & games (and a bit more about this Danish tradition)
 All our guests are welcome to contribute to the evening's entertainment.
 This can either be in the more traditional form of a speech, writing a song (for us all to sing-along) or playing a game.
 These can be done independently or in a group, which works especially well if you have a game planned.
 These types of things are typical at Danish weddings and generally make for a fun and entertaining dinner.

-Please let either the toastmaster, Christian, know if you would like to contribute on EMAIL, and what type of thing you will be planning.
-If you have any questions about this and what type of thing might be expected, then feel free to ask Christian (or find a friendly, local Dane and ask them!).
+Please email either the toastmaster, Christian (catstott@live.dk), or us (alex.gmitchell12@gmail.com) if you would like to contribute.
+In your email, let us know whether you will be giving a speech, creating a sing-a-long or a game.
+If you have any questions about this and what type of thing might be expected, then feel free to ask Christian or Anders.